ntwari-cedric/ntwari-cedric-pl-sql_final_project_28228_ntwari_cedric/README.md

 | **USERS** | System access and user roles (Admin, Analyst, Operator). | `Role`, `Username`. |
 | **ANALYTICS** | Summary data for BI reporting based on time periods. | `Time Period`, `Total Accidents`, `Fatal Accidents`. |

+## 5. Phase II – Business Process Modeling (UML & BPMN)

+This phase models the core business workflow of the Road Accident Reporting & Blackspot Detection System using BPMN and UML diagrams.
+These diagrams describe how accident information flows from field reporting to automated blackspot updates.

+# 5.1 BPMN Diagram – Accident Reporting & Blackspot Detection

+The BPMN diagram represents:

+Accident reporting by officers

+Data validation and storage

+Trigger-based blackspot calculation

+Risk-level notification

+BPMN Diagram:

+# 5.2 UML Activity Diagram – System Workflow

+The UML Activity Diagram illustrates the technical workflow:

+Actor interactions

+Accident record processing

+Blackspot evaluation logic

+Analytics update

+UML Activity Diagram:

+# 5.3 Phase II Explanation

+The system follows a structured accident reporting workflow.
+Traffic officers submit accident data (severity, location, injuries, deaths) into the system.
+After validation, the data is saved into the ACCIDENTS table.
+A PL/SQL trigger evaluates whether the accident location meets the threshold to be classified as a blackspot and updates the BLACKSPOTS table automatically.

+The BPMN diagram shows the business flow between users and the system, while the UML activity diagram shows the internal system operations.
+Together, they demonstrate how the system supports MIS objectives such as faster reporting, automated risk detection, and improved road-safety decision-making.